roblouie/gameboy-emulator/emulator/README.md

 canvas to be larger than 160x144 (and you probably do), the simplest way is to increase the size with css, making sure to set `image-rendering: pixelated;` to stop the browser from blurring the image.

+This can be set up at any time, but for convenience we will set this callback in the same event handler:
 ```html
 <canvas width="160" height="144"></canvas>
 ```